 The first law in this respect was enacted in 2002 by California, and the earlier laws dealt primarily with email accounts.
 As technology has developed, the state legislatures have been challenged to keep up.
 Many states have adopted some form of the Revised Uniform Fiduciary Access to Digital Assets Act (RUFADAA), which defines a digital asset as: “an electronic record in which an individual has a right or interest.
-The term does not include an underlying asset or liability unless the asset or liability is itself an electronic record.”1 This can include items stored on a computer, tablet, smart phone, or other device as well as other information stored on websites or “in the cloud.”
+The term does not include an underlying asset or liability unless it is itself an electronic record.”1 This can include items stored on a computer, tablet, smartphone, or other device as well as other information stored on websites or “in the cloud.”
 You can access a state-by-state comparison of these laws via the National Conference of State Legislatures (NCSL) here.

-For some people, blogs, Facebook, and Twitter feeds have replaced diaries, journals, and photo albums which can have enormous personal significance to heirs and beneficiaries.
-However, problems can arise when the account owner just has a license to use an electronic resource rather than any actual ownership interest.
+For some people, blogs and social media feeds have replaced diaries, journals, and photo albums which can have enormous personal significance to heirs and beneficiaries.
+However, problems can arise when the account owner has a license to use an electronic resource rather than any actual ownership interest.
 However, in almost all cases, it will be beneficial to all concerned to designate someone who can gain access to your accounts once you have died or if you become incapacitated.

 Investment Accounts and Business Records

 Some investment accounts may have no connection to a physical space, and have few, if any, paper records.
 The records of other financial transactions, such as lending and bank accounts, may only be accessible online.

 Also, many business records of service providers (e.g., lawyers, consultants) are stored electronically.
 Domain names may require passwords to renew.
 And, keep in mind, that domain names themselves can be quite valuable.